sameersbn/docker-gitlab/README.md

 ```$>docker volume inspect```

-look for "< user >_gitlab-data" and copy the "certs" directory into the "Mountpoint"
+Look for "< user >_gitlab-data" and copy the "certs" directory into the "Mountpoint"

 ```bash
 mkdir -p /srv/docker/gitlab/gitlab/certs